ironscar/dba-starter/postgres/docs/setup.md

   - do a `drop schema {schemaName}`
   - this can only delete an empty schema
   - to delete everything inside a schema as well, we do `drop schema <schemaName> cascade`

 ---

+## Transactions

+- Transactions are a body of work that should either be done entirely or not at all
+- Starts with `BEGIN` or `BEGIN TRANSACTION` or `BEGIN TRANSACTION ISOLATION LEVEL SERIALIZABLE`
+- Ends with `COMMIT` or `END TRANSACTION`
+- Undo changes via `ROLLBACK` in case of errors
+- There are specific issues that can happen at different isolation levels
+  - `dirty reads` where other non-committed transaction updates can affect current transaction
+  - `non-repeatable reads` where update operations from other committed transactions can affect current transaction
+  - `phantom reads` where insert/delete operations from other committed transactions can affect current transaction
+  - `serialization anomalies` where execution order of concurrent transactions can affect the final result of all transactions
+- There are different isolation levels for transactions
+  - `Read-uncommitted` allows `dirty reads`, `non-repeatable reads`, `phantom reads` and `serialization anomalies`
+  - `Read-commmitted` allows `non-repeatable reads`, `phantom reads` and `serialization anomalies`
+  - `Read-repeatable` allows `phantom reads` and `serialization anomalies`
+  - `Serializable` allows `serialization anomalies`
+- In Postgres
+  - `read-uncommitted` works similar to `read-committed` and doesn't allow `dirty reads`
+  - `read-repeatable` works similar to `serializable` and doesn't allow `phantom reads`
+- `Read-repeatable` and `Serializable` can have high degree of serialization error and rollbacks in high concurrency
+  - this can have performance implications and code complexity
+- `Read-committed` is the default isolation level of transactions in Postgres

+---

+## Locks [TODO]

+---